 The original 727 HD transmission was sent out to Todd Stanley at Valley Transmission in Okanogan, Washington where it was treated with a full refresh before being mated back up to the 383.
 John says while the Dart came equipped from the factory with 3:23 gears in the rear end, the original owner had the dealer swap them out to 3:91 gears so John decided to stick with those.
 For suspension parts, John made a call to Firm Feel Suspensions and ordered brand new Bilstein Shocks, poly graphite bushings and a Firm Feel 1 1/8-inch front sway bar to spruce up the handling of the Dart.
 The GTS came equipped from the factory with HD front disc brakes and 10” rear drum brakes.

 The interior was sourced from Legendary Interiors and was installed by B&B. John says the seat belts are from Bill Edwards at Upholstery Mods & More.
 The Dart features an original console tachometer and gauge work was done with help from Auto Meter Gauges.
 Overall, John’s Dart GTS is a perfect example of the combination of power and class.
+He even had Robin McQueen over at Automolove.ca design an awesome banner of the car which proudly hangs on the wall next to it!
 We thank John for sharing his wicked ride with Mopar Connection.